 FIV and FeLV: are these diseases still around?

 In general, the prevalence of retroviral infections has reduced, but it is still diagnosed and causes significant clinical disease.
 This session will look at diagnostic pitfalls and interpreting those in house test results.

 Anaemia is not an uncommon problem but can be costly and involved to fully diagnose.
 Let’s look at a pragmatic approach.

 Some countries have blood banks, others need to find a suitable donor.
 This session covers blood typing, transfusion medicine and management of complications.

-Week 3: Respiratory
+Session 3: Respiratory

 Session A: Dyspnoeic cats: don’t panic

 Dyspnoea is a scary presentation!
 Learn initial management and POCUS skills to help you feel comfortable with these cases.